craftercms/docs/source/by-role/system-admin/performance-and-scaling/clustering/authoring-cluster-troubleshooting.rst

    Failed to start DB replica:
    ...

-as seen :ref:`above <newIa-authoring-cluster-troubleshooting-git-sync-fail-log>` and the following email will be sent if configured:
+as seen :ref:`above <authoring-cluster-troubleshooting-git-sync-fail-log>` and the following email will be sent if configured:

 .. image:: /_static/images/system-admin/cluster-db-sync-fail.webp
    :alt: CrafterCMS - Studio Enterprise Clustering DB sync failure email